 But vitality?
 That is something that I am lacking these days.
 I feel that life is quite overwhelming right now, more so as there are so many uncertainties about my future.
 I don’t know where I’ll be working or living come June, and that means that I am unable to feel excited and alive with energy.
 So that is certainly a strength that I will need to work on this year.

 Accompanying character strengths: Love; Kindness; and Social intelligence

 Ah, humanity.
-I like to think that I have quite a lot of humanity, and that I am continually working to be better.
-Kindness is probably the strength in this group that I am best at.
+I like to think that I have quite a lot of humanity and that I am continually working to be better.
+Kindness is probably the one in this group that I am best at.
 It’s easy to be kind, and it’s easy to be kinder with each passing day.
 Social intelligence is fairly easy, too.
 It goes hand-in-hand with kindness in some ways.
 But love?
 That’s a hard one for me.
 Don’t get me wrong: I can feel love and there are people in my world whom I love very much.
 But I am afraid of love, too.
 I am afraid to allow myself to be vulnerable to the pain that love can bring.
 I can feel myself holding back, and I know that I avoid dating because I don’t want to risk love.
 Or, rather, I don’t want to risk hurting.

 (4) The Virtue of Justice

 Accompanying character strengths: Being an active, socially responsible citizen; Fairness; and Leadership

 Yes, I am a leader!
 And a strong one at that.
 And I work really hard at being fair and treating others with fairness.
 When combined with my leadership skills, my fairness helps me to be a better leader and (I hope) makes people more willing to follow my lead.
 Where I stumble in the virtue of justice is being an active citizen.
 Don’t get me wrong: I vote, I attend political rallies, I pick up litter, I donate to charity, I am environmentally aware, and I advocate for others.
 But I could do more.
 And I probably should do more.